 MAC Address is installed on every network card which remains unchangeable.
 You can also use MacOs Netcut for removing users.
 You can select the MAC to address any unauthorized user and block their filtered address.
 Although, this will disconnect your personal network as well as the user accessing your internet.
 In the end, this helps kick out unwanted users from your router.

 There is a few exceptions for Android users, You can use NetCut for this as well, and also WiFikill is a similar one in this case too.
 Wi-Fikill helps you to keep a track of unrecognizable users connected to your router.
 You would have to reboot your phone afterward in this case.

 Enable MAC Filtering

 A good option but, not a clever one.
-This problem can be solved if the user is an amateur, and does not care much about hacking into personal networks.
-This is not effective against any advanced level user because they use different initials to hack into your Wi-Fi address and they work as a clone.
+This problem can be solved if the user is an amateur, and does not care much about access into personal networks.
+This is not effective against any advanced level user because they use different initials to access into your Wi-Fi address and they work as a clone.

 Operating Similar IP Address